 Express returns

 “In 2020, it took us 55 days on average to conclude judicial proceedings.
-Last year, only 41,” said liaison judge Bendahan, one of Law 18.895’s three co-authors, during the first Latin American liaison judges meeting last May in Rio de Janeiro.
+Last year, only 41,” said the Uruguayan liaison judge, María Lilian Bendahan, one of Law 18.895’s three co-authors, during the first Latin American liaison judges meeting last May in Rio de Janeiro.
 These magistrates are the Hague Convention’s referees in their home country’s Judiciary, similar to central authorities.
-They are in charge of direct communication with their peers in signatory countries, consulting each other, particularly regarding what protective measures might be available in order to send children back to intolerable situations.
+They are in charge of direct communication with their peers in signatory countries, consulting each other, particularly regarding what protective measures might be available to send children back to intolerable situations.

-Uruguayan law on international restitution (18.895) does make achievable the strict six-week deadline to resolve cases established by the Convention.
-In practice, meeting this short timescale seems a bizarre ambition – particularly for those defending the ‘taking’ parent.
-As expert in International Relations Florencia López explains in an interview with la diaria:
+Uruguayan regulation to apply the Convention does help achieve its six-week deadline to resolve cases established by the treaty.
+In practice, meeting this short timescale seems a bizarre ambition though – particularly for those defending the ‘taking’ parent.
+As an expert in International Relations, Florencia López explains in an interview with la diaria:

 “From the very first start, everything works against you, time is too short, you are in shock, you have to find a lawyer, it cannot be just anyone, it’s an overly specific issue, too complex, very few handle it, until you find one, if they are available, if you can pay, if they treat you nice, tell them everything, relive everything once more, twice, many times, all still mothering and having to do it all well, in shock”, details López, who coordinates the International Network of Uruguayan Women Victims of Violence Abroad (Rimuvve, in Spanish).
 The initiative has been supporting mothers accused of international child abduction after fleeing abuse since 2022.